What is a virus? How do i know if I have one?

 Are You an Unwitting Cyber Security Terrorist?

-Cyber security isn’t just an issue for governments and corporations, but an issue we all face—that’s because the favorite weapon of hackers and terrorists is your computer.
+Cyber security isn’t just an issue for governments and corporations, but an issue we all face—that’s because the favourite weapon of hackers and terrorists is your computer.

 Enemy #1: Your Computer